20 Fascinating Facts From Behind The Scenes Of 'Outlander'

 Heughan is a sci-fi nerd and was anxious to work with Ron Moore because he was such a big fan of his work on Battlestar Galactica and Star Trek.
 After the show got going, he would try to pick Moore's brain and discuss his worldview from a sci-fi perspective.Source: E!
 Online

-There’s definitely sex in the books and on screen - not gratuitous - and Ron Moore has not been shy about bringing those scenes to the screen.
-For Claire and Jamie Fraser’s wedding night - he’s a virgin - Caitriona Balfe and Sam Heughan had to be naked in front of a crew of around 16.
+There’s definitely intimacy in the books and on screen, and Ron Moore has not been shy about bringing those scenes to the screen.
+For Claire and Jamie Fraser’s wedding night - he’s a virgin - Caitriona Balfe and Sam Heughan had to bare it all in front of a crew of around 16.